Updated June 12, 2023

-Difference Between JSP vs PHP
+Difference Between JSP and PHP

+JSP is a server-side programming technology that helps in creating dynamic web pages.
+It enables the platform-independent method for building web-based applications.
+JSP uses the Java programming language, combined with HTML syntax.
+JSP is an abstraction of Servlets, which is based on the Java programming language.
 PHP is a server-side scripting language designed for web development, originally created by Rasmus Lerdorf in 1994.
-It is also used a general-purpose programming language.
+It is also used as a general-purpose programming language.
 PHP code can be integrated into the HTML code, or it can also be utilized in web CMS (Content Management System) and several web frameworks.

-JSP provides a mechanism which provides a way for developing web pages that support dynamic content.
-This would enable developers to insert Java code into HTML pages by making uses of special tags, standard actions.
-Not just special tags can help a developer to write the program, but a developer can also create custom tags which are built on custom logic.
-Thus, JSPs are very flexible when it comes to performing logical flows.
-Using JSP, a developer can collect input from users through web page forms, present records from a database and can create a page dynamically.
-JSP tags can be used for a variety of purpose, ranging from retrieving information from a database or registering user preferences to accessing JavaBeans components.
-JSPs also provide the functionality like sharing information between requests, pages etc. JSPs are always compiled before they are processed by the server, which includes various phases like translation and compilation.
+- JSP provides a mechanism that provides a way of developing web pages that support dynamic content.
+This would enable developers to insert Java code into HTML pages by using special tags and standard actions.
+Not just special tags can help a developer write the program, but a developer can also create custom tags built on custom logic.

+- Thus, JSPs are very flexible when it comes to performing logical flows.
+Using JSP, a developer can collect input from users through web page forms, present records from a database, and create a page dynamically.
+JSP tags can be used for a variety of purposes, ranging from retrieving information from a database or registering user preferences to accessing JavaBeans components.
+JSPs also provide functionality like sharing information between requests, pages, etc. JSPs are always compiled before they are processed by the server, which includes various phases like translation and compilation.

-PHP includes lots of free and open source libraries in its source distribution.
+- Added support for Java and distributed object architectures makes multiple tier development a reality for the first time in the PHP ecosystem.
+PHP includes lots of free and open-source libraries in its source distribution.
 It’s basically an internet-aware system with built-in modules for accessing FTP servers and many database servers.
-There are various functions familiar to C programmers, like in “stdio” family, are available in standard PHP builds.
+There are various functions familiar to C programmers, like in the “stdio” family, which are available in standard PHP builds.

 Below is the top 8 difference between JSP VS PHP

-Key differences between JSP vs PHP
+Key differences between JSP and PHP

-Both JSP vs PHP are popular choices in the market; let us discuss some of the major Difference Between JSP and PHP:
+Both are popular choices in the market; let us discuss some of the major difference:

-- JSP is a server-side programming technology whereas PHP is a server-side scripting language.
+- JSP is a server-side programming technology, whereas PHP is a server-side scripting language.

-- Products written in JSPs can be debugged by editors whereas PHP has a print statement to debug code.
+- Products written in JSPs can be debugged by editors, whereas PHP has a print statement to debug code.

-- JSP execution requires a servlet container like Tomcat since it is a servlet in disguise whereas PHP can run on its own as a CGI engine.
+- JSP execution requires a servlet container like Tomcat since it is a servlet in disguise, whereas PHP can run on its own as a CGI engine.

-- JSP support for APIs is very huge since it’s based on Java programming language whereas PHP has limited access to APIs.
+- JSP support for APIs is very huge since it’s based on Java programming language, whereas PHP has limited access to APIs.

-- JSP execution requires more time since it is translated into Servlet, compiled and executed whereas PHP execution requires less time than JSP.
+- JSP execution requires more time since it is translated into Servlet, compiled and executed, whereas PHP execution requires less time than JSP.

-- JSP code is compiled first, thus bugs can be identified in the early stages of its creation whereas PHP has no such option of letting the developer know about bad code in a pre-compiled stage.
+- JSP code is compiled first; thus, bugs can be identified in the early stages of its creation, whereas PHP has no such option of letting the developer know about bad code in a pre-compiled stage.

-- Mastering JSP requires knowledge of Java and HTML syntax whereas PHP being a scripting language is easier to learn and understand.
+- Mastering JSP requires knowledge of Java and HTML syntax, whereas PHP being a scripting language, is easier to learn and understand.

-- JSP supports object caching with its extensive support for APIs whereas PHP does not support caching.
+- JSP supports object caching with its extensive support for APIs, whereas PHP does not support caching.

-- JSPs are very good at maintaining user sessions whereas PHP destroys the user’s sessions every time.
+- JSPs are very good at maintaining user sessions, whereas PHP destroys the user’s sessions every time.

 JSP vs PHP Comparison Table

-The primary Comparison between JSP vs PHP are discussed below:
+The primary Comparison is discussed below:

-|The basis of comparison Between JSP vs PHP||
+|The basis of comparison||

 |Type||Server-side programming technology||Server-side scripting language created by Rasmus Lerdorf|

-|Support||Web applications with dynamic content||Small to medium sized web solutions|
+|Support||Web applications with dynamic content||Small to medium-sized web solutions|

 |Libraries||Access to Java APIs||fewer libraries than JSP|